MG977/GIS4schools-RS/_build/html/_sources/rs_imageanalysis.rst.txt

 A massive number of classification strategies are used in remote sensing.
 They have different requirements, constraints and accuracy. |br|
 The subject is so vast that we cannot generalize and is out-of-scope for this training.

+**Minimum Distance (to Means)** |br|
 A simple and popular method is the **Minimum Distance (to Means)** classifier.
 This technique:

 1. Use the training samples (with KNOWN land cover) to calculate a mean spectral signature for each land cover class,
 2. Measures the spectral signature of each image pixels with UNKNOWN land cover,
 3. Compares 1. and 2.,
-4. Assigns each image pixel to the land cover class with the “closest” *(minimum EUCLIDEAN distance)* spectral signature.
+4. Assigns each image pixel to the land cover class with the “closest” *(with minimum EUCLIDEAN distance)* spectral signature.

+Thus, the Minimum Distance (to Means) classifier labels the image pixels based their “global” distance with the training samples.

 .. note:: See :any:`Mapping-crop-types` to check how the Minimum Distance (to Means) classifier works.

 .. hint:: **Small activity** |br|
 	Navigate the `CORINE land cover map of Europe <https://www.arcgis.com/home/webmap/viewer.html?url=https%3A%2F%2Fimage.discomap.eea.europa.eu%2Farcgis%2Frest%2Fservices%2FCorine%2FCLC2018_WM%2FMapServer&source=sd>`_.

+**Spectral Angle Mapper** |br|
 Another simple yet popular method is the **Spectral Angle Mapper** classifier.
 This technique:

-1. Use the training samples (with KNOWN land cover) to calculate a mean spectral signature for each land cover class,
+1. Use the training samples (with KNOWN land cover) to calculate a mean spectral signature for each land cover class. *Training samples might be just ONE spectral signature for each land cover class (called endmembers),*
 2. Measures the spectral signature of each image pixels with UNKNOWN land cover,
 3. Compares 1. and 2.,
-4. Assigns each image pixel to the land cover class with the “closest” spectral signature (minimum ANGULAR distance).
+4. Assigns each image pixel to the land cover class with the “closest” spectral signature (with minimum ANGULAR distance).

+Thus, the Spectral Angle Mapper classifier labels the image pixels based their "angulal" distance with the training samples.

 .. hint:: **Small activity** |br|
 	See how the Spectral Angle Mapper classifier works (Credit: `rdrr.io <https://rdrr.io/>`_).